eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 # Performance Test Specifications

-> This document supports the requirements defined in [requirements.md](requirements.md).
+> This section supports the requirements defined in [requirements.md](requirements.md).
 > It describes *how* the performance testing for the EUDI Wallet application will be executed, detailing workloads, tools, data input, and environment specifications.

 ---

 ## Workload Profiles

-The following section provides an overall perspective of all the functionalities offered by the **EUDI Wallet** application.
+The following section provides an overall perspective of the functionalities offered by the EUDI Wallet application.
-Performance test scenarios are closely aligned with business test cases to ensure that the application meets all critical business requirements and operational goals.
+Performance test scenarios are closely aligned with business test cases to ensure that the application meets all critical business and operational requirements.

-By aligning the test scenarios with business test cases, we aim to validate that the application performs efficiently under expected workloads and supports all necessary business processes effectively.
+By aligning the test scenarios with business cases, we validate that the application performs efficiently under expected workloads and supports all necessary business processes effectively.

 ### Functional Scenarios
 1. Add a Document from List